void-ppc/void-ppc-docs/INSTALL.md

 As of 2019-03-30, there is no installation media provided, but it's possible to install the system manually without great difficulties.

-Also, only `ppc64le` glibc systems are currently properly supported.
-The `musl` targets don't have a lot of packages built (only `base-system` plus a few extras, which should be a fully bootable system, but command-line only).
-Big endian kernels are not confirmed to work on all hardware yet.
+Also, only `ppc64le` glibc systems currently have the majority of the packages built.
+The other systems (`ppc64le-musl` as well as big endian `ppc64` and `ppc64-musl`) only have the base system and a few others built.
+They are known to work, though (tested on both modern Talos 2 POWER9 hardware and older Power Mac G5 hardware).

 ## Preparation